LAMP: Look-Ahead Mixed-Precision Inference of Large Language Models

-The proposed LAMP inference adaptively chooses those key-query inner products that need to be recomputed more accurately.
+The proposed LAMP inference adaptively chooses those KQ inner products that need to be recomputed more accurately.
 To show that it is not just the \emph{number} of recomputations that is significant, but the actual \emph{choice} of them, we perform experiments with \emph{random} recomputations: the number of inner products to redo is chosen by LAMP, but the specific inner products are selected at random.
-An experiment of this sort was presented in Figure~\ref{fig:bits_lamp_vs_fake}, and we show more results here.
-Figures~\ref{fig:bits_xl_3x3_fake} and~\ref{fig:tau_xl_3x3_fake} leave no doubt that the adaptive choice of the recomputations is the crux of our method, since random recomputations do not lead to any improvements.
+An experiment of this sort was presented in Figure~\ref{fig:bits_lamp_vs_fake}.
+The results in Figure~\ref{fig:pareto_fake} leave no doubt that the adaptive choice of the recomputations is the crux of our method, since random recomputations do not lead to any improvements.